getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Essentially, `const` declarations enforce what we've stylistically signaled with our code for years, where we declared a variable name of all uppercase letters and assigned it some literal value that we took care never to change.
 There's no enforcement on a `var` assignment, but there is now with a `const` assignment, which can help you catch unintended changes.

+#### `const` Or Not

-There's some rumored assumptions that a `const` likely will be more optimizable for the JS engine than a `let` or `var` would be, because the engine knows the variable will never change so it can eliminate some possible tracking.
+There's some rumored assumptions that a `const` could be more optimizable by the JS engine in certain scenarios than a `let` or `var` would be.
+Theoretically, the engine more easily knows the variable's value/type will never change, so it can eliminate some possible tracking.

-Whether that is the case or just our own fantasies and intuitions, the much more important decision to make is if you intend constant behavior or not.
-Don't just use `const` on variables that otherwise don't obviously appear to be treated as constants in the code, as that will just lead to more confusion.
+Whether `const` really helps here or this is just our own fantasies and intuitions, the much more important decision to make is if you intend constant behavior or not.
+Remember: one of the most important roles for source code is to communicate clearly, not only to you, but your future self and other code collaborators, what your intent is.

+Some developers prefer to start out every variable declaration as a `const` and then relax a declaration back to a `let` if it becomes necessary for its value to change in the code.
+This is an interesting perspective, but it's not clear that it genuinely improves the readability or reason-ability of code.

+It's not really a *protection*, as many believe, because any later developer who wants to change a value of a `const` can just blindly change `const` to `let` on the declaration.
+At best, it protects accidental change.
+But again, other than our intuitions and sensibilities, there doesn't appear to be objective and clear measure of what constitutes "accidents" or prevention thereof.
+Similar mindsets exist around type enforcement.

+My advice: to avoid potentially confusing code, only use `const` for variables that you're intentionally and obviously signaling will not change.
+In other words, don't *rely on* `const` for code behavior, but instead use it as a tool for signaling intent, when intent can be signaled clearly.

 ### Block-scoped Functions